 In short, private equity has a pervasive image problem.
 A portion of that is understandable because some firms have become increasingly oriented toward the short term, and they’ve relied more on leverage to finance their investments.
 In other words, they have become more speculative, like hedge funds.
 Instead, the private equity industry needs to avoid such practices and return to the basics.
 It needs to refocus on the characteristics that, under many conditions, make it a superior form of financing that has a number of advantages.

 A company can finance itself through bank debt, market capitalization, or private equity.
 In general, private equity, which consists of investing equity primarily in non-listed companies, has outperformed the market and other asset classes.
-Consider, for example, the following table, which compares private equity returns with the market over different time periods:

 One of the reasons for that difference is that private equity firms typically partner with and support their portfolio companies throughout the duration of their relationship.
 They can, for example, provide expertise with respect to strategy development, acquisition opportunities, risk analysis, and various managerial best practices, including employee incentives and numerous modern processes at the operational level.
 Moreover, they can also offer valuable access to their networks of industry experts and key stakeholders.